-No bacteria, virus, fungus, yeast or microbe can live in a liquid in which there is a single silver particle, since this metal annihilates by contact all the aforementioned problems in just a few minutes.
-Colloidal silver has been considered since the mid-19th century as a super antibiotic.
+No bacteria, virus, fungus, yeast or microbe can live in a liquid in which there is a single silver particle, since this metal kills all the aforementioned problems by contact in just a few minutes.
+Colloidal silver has been considered a super antibiotic since the mid-19th century.
 With a dosage of 0.04% it will be enough for it to take effect.

 Solution for spraying: 1 li Distilled water, 10 ml hydrogen peroxide, 0.04g of colloidal silver.
 Tool cleaning solution: 600 ml distilled water, 400 ml hydrogen peroxide, 0.04g of colloidal silver.
 How can I try to recover an affected variety?
 It is difficult to know if the plant's own immune system can kill the virus.
 In any case, our experience shows us that a good diet and vigorous growth together with a reduction in the viral load in the grow room can leave the virus behind and be able to harvest a plant with little damage.
 We must always maintain the conditions so that the development of the plant is fast and strong while reducing the viral load in our room and trying to help the natural defenses of the plant.
 At first glance it seems to us that if we manage to have a healthy and strong plant that leaves the virus behind, the successive cuttings of this specimen increasingly leave the symptoms of the virus behind.
 Therefore, we recommend carrying out this cleaning-growth-cutting process several times in succession to try to reduce the viral load in the variety as much as possible and thus help the plant's own immune system to kill off the virus.
 It is not an easy task, but with hygiene and perseverance we can achieve it.
 Ripper Crew article published in Soft Secrets